Los Angeles wildfires claim 14 lives as containment efforts struggle

-LOS ANGELES: Firefighters were slowly making progress in their battle to contain the inferno that has burned wide areas of Los Angeles' Pacific Palisades neighborhood to the ground, but spreading flames and strong winds still threatened communities and officials warned on Sunday (Jan 12) that a death toll of 14 people was likely to rise.
+LOS ANGELES: Firefighters made slow progress in their battle to contain the inferno that has burned wide areas of Los Angeles' Pacific Palisades neighbourhood to the ground, but spreading flames and strong winds still threatened communities and officials warned on Sunday (Jan 12) that a death toll of 14 people was likely to rise.

 Aircraft dropped water and fire retardant on steep hills to stem the eastward spread of the Palisades Fire and KTLA television reported that ground crews had managed to save a number of houses, although others were lost.